klaymenr/svnpoller/src/svnpoller/README.txt

 * Fix: commit message include multi-byte charactor cause exception.
 * Remove: `lxml` dependency, become optional
   (thanks to 'Federico' for the patch!).
+* Fix: Exception caused by error status return from svn command when repository was not updated since last check (thanks to 'Federico' for the patch!).

 0.0.8 (2010-6-20)
 ~~~~~~~~~~~~~~~~~~